Multi-Cell Random Beamforming: Achievable Rate and Degrees of Freedom Region: Introduction

 Moreover, there have been recent results on the asymptotic analysis for the multi-cell MIMO downlink systems based on a large-system approach.
-The weighted sum-rate maximization and minimum rate maximization have been considered in \cite{Huh01}, \cite{Huh02} and \cite{Zakhour01}, respectively, for various multi-cell system setups.
-These works considered the regime in which the number of users per cell and the number of transmit antennas per BS both go to infinity at the same time with a fixed ratio.
-The major goal is to apply random matrix theory to obtain ``almost closed-form'' numerical solutions that provide deterministic approximations for the optimal precoder designs at any given finite SNR.
+The weighted sum-rate maximization and minimum-rate maximization problems have been considered in \cite{Huh01}, \cite{Huh02} and \cite{Zakhour01}, respectively, for various multi-cell system setups.
+These results considered the regime in which the number of users per cell and the number of transmit antennas per BS both go to infinity at the same time with a fixed ratio.
+The major goal is to apply random matrix theory to obtain ``almost closed-form'' solutions that provide deterministic approximations for the optimal precoder designs at any given finite SNR.
 These results in turn lead to useful insights on the system design and performance optimization.
 Clearly, the asymptotic regime considered in the above works differs from that in this paper, where we consider the regime in which the number of per-cell users and the per-cell SNR both go to infinity by following a given prescribed order, while the number of transmit antennas at each BS is kept as a constant.

-The main contributions of this paper are summarized as follows. \begin{itemize} \item {\bf Finite-SNR Case}: In this case, we first consider the single-cell setup and show a new closed-form expression for the achievable average sum rate with RBF, based on the known distribution of the per-beam signal-to-interference-plus-noise ratio (SINR) given in \cite{Sharif01}.
+The main results of this paper are summarized as follows. \begin{itemize} \item {\bf Finite-SNR Case}: We first consider the single-cell setup and show a new closed-form expression for the achievable sum-rate with RBF, based on the known distribution of the per-beam signal-to-interference-plus-noise ratio (SINR) given in \cite{Sharif01}.
 We then study the multi-cell RBF and derive the SINR distribution in presence of the ICI, which is a non-trivial extension of the single-cell result in \cite{Sharif01}.
-Based upon this new SINR distribution, we obtain a closed-form expression of the average sum rate in the multi-cell case, and characterize the asymptotic sum-rate scaling law as the number of users per cell goes to infinity, which is shown to be identical to that for the single-cell case \cite{Sharif01} without the ICI.
+Based upon this new SINR distribution, we obtain a closed-form expression of the sum-rate in the multi-cell case, and characterize the asymptotic sum-rate scaling law as the number of users per cell goes to infinity, which is shown to be identical to that for the single-cell case \cite{Sharif01} without the ICI.
 Notice that the same scaling law for the multi-cell RBF has been obtained in \cite{Moon01} based on an approximation of the SINR distribution, while in this paper we provide a more rigorous proof of this result using the exact SINR distribution.